Henry Clay Work: Legacy

-Work is one of the most celebrated American popular music songwriters of the Civil War and Reconstruction era.
+Work is one of the most celebrated American popular music songwriters of the Civil War and Reconstruction eras.
 A committed believer in moral societal causes, his music brought them closer to the people.
-In fact, many of his songs were part and parcel of contemporary antislavery and Prohibitionist gatherings.
+Many of his songs were part and parcel of contemporary antislavery and Prohibitionist gatherings.
 He is, however, best remembered for his patriotic compositions hallowing the Union in the Civil War.
+Only few traces of Work's life and work exist in the body of music scholarship; writing in 2004, Bruce Kelley and Mark Snell note that two studies conducted by Richard Hill in 1953 were still the "most complete source of biographical information" on Work, and Nonesuch's album Who Shall Rule This American Nation? (date) remained the sole major attempt to set down much of his music on record.

-A Hartford monument dedicated to the composer by the then-Connecticut governor Frank B. Weeks reads, "Work rendered a service that would entitle him to be called the chief singer of the Civil War [...] whose life work did so much to keep burning brightly the flame of patriotism during the four dark years when the fate of this nation trembled in the balance."
-An 1884 obituary encapsulates Work's legacy: "Some few of his productions have not only been on the lips of nearly every man, woman and child in America, but have been known and sung, with some variations, in every part of the world. … His compositions were of the popular order and touched the popular heart."
+A Hartford monument dedicated to the composer by the Connecticut governor Frank B. Weeks reads: "Work rendered a service that would entitle him to be called the chief singer of the Civil War ... whose life work did so much to keep burning brightly the flame of patriotism during the four dark years when the fate of this nation trembled in the balance."
+An 1884 obituary says of Work's legacy: "Some few of his productions have not only been on the lips of nearly every man, woman and child in America, but have been known and sung, with some variations, in every part of the world. ...
+His compositions were of the popular order and touched the popular heart."

-He was additionally one of the developers of the verse-chorus structure of late-19th-century popular music.
+He was additionally one of the developers of the verse-chorus structure of late-nineteenth-century popular music.
+The music historian Kent A. Bowman argues that minstrel pieces written in dialect, his included, influenced ragtime and jazz.
 In 1970, Work was inducted into the Songwriters Hall of Fame.